-Taylor Canyon Trail is a 3.4 mile moderately trafficked out and back trail located near Ogden, UT that features a waterfall and is rated as moderate.
+Taylor Canyon Trail is a 3.4 mile moderately trafficked out and back trail located near Ogden, Utah that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Parking is on the street at the top of 27th st. Lock your cars.

 Starting ether at the 27th street or 22nd street parking area go up Taylor canyon after passing the second wood bridge the trail starts up rather steeply , there's an awesome rocky overhand With a fire pit , garbage can and area to rest and kick back for awhile .

 Continue up the path scrambling at times trail forks stay right ..
 Left side goes to the hidden valley trail .

 Keeping right you reach a cool fort / camp area trail finally ends at the scrub brush ..

 Do not know why it ends there but if you stop at the fort your doing yourself a a favor .
 Now head back

 Taylor Canyon is an old-time favorite of mine.
 I've hiked it many times over the years solo, and with friends.
 Ogden City has done a great job in keeping it maintained, and posting signage to keep you aware of which trail you are on (there are several different routes you come across throughout that lead you to various different trails, so it's helpful to know just where you are going).
 Lots of dogs on this trail, so if you take your own, be sure to keep them on a leash (and please pick up their poopies!!).
 Can be completed in 2-3 hours from start to finish.
 Take a bottle or two of water to stay hydrated, but you are in shade for most of the hike.